Bull market aging but still has juice to break record

 “We probably got a little overexcited about what wages were going to do and the market got a little ahead of itself building that in.”

-Additional reporting by Sinead Carew; Editing by Nick Zieminski
+Additional reporting by Sinead Carew; Editing by Nick Zieminski and Tom Brown